ajfranzoia/docsync/README.md

 ## Architecture and development decisions

 I decided to use Express.js for the backend.
 I initialized the app by using a Yeoman generator that gave me the starting boilerplate in almost no time.
-The generator is available at https://github.com/petecoop/generator-express and provides a ready-to-use app.
+The generator is available at https://github.com/petecoop/generator-express and provides a ready-to-use app, with nodemon and liveload for development.
 Altough I prefer node scripts for tasks-related stuff, the generator came with gulp, but since there were few tasks it was ok.
 I cleaned up some additional boilerplate that comes with generator, like routes and views, which I wasn't going to use.

 For the realtime functionality, I installed the socket.io dependency, and made a basic list of the events I was going to support:
 - a user logs in, and other users are notified